 Skip to main content

-A joint account is sharing a current account with someone else.
+A joint account is a current account that you share with someone else.

-Joint accounts are often used to manage shared payments, like a mortgage or the weekly food shop.
+It can make it easier to manage shared expenses and bills.
+Things like a mortgage, household bills, or the weekly food shop.
 This could be with your partner, a roommate, or even an elderly relative.
-You'll share all the ins and outs so choose wisely before opening a joint bank account.

 Share your spending